jbukoski/GPFC/README.md

 The database was compiled through a systematic review of the literature (the [GROA](https://github.com/forc-db/GROA) project), led by The Nature Conservancy and a team of scientists from 19 institutions.

 The data presented here are for monoculture (single-species) plantation forests.
-The database is structured similarly to the GROA data and [ForC-db](https://github.com/forc-db).
+The database is structured similarly to the [GROA](https://github.com/forc-db/GROA) database and [ForC-db](https://github.com/forc-db).
 However, note that this database has not been formally integrated into ForC.

 ---